 You’ll need to find a property lawyer, to help you with contractual matters and to transfer the property in your name.

-The major difference between a solicitor and a conveyancer is that a solicitor has a wider knowledge in law, while a conveyancer is more focused on property.
+The major difference between a solicitor and a conveyancer is that a solicitor has a wider knowledge of the law, while a conveyancer is more focused on property.
 Often, a conveyancer is cheaper to hire compared to a solicitor.

 You’ll need to contact a conveyancer or solicitor after you’ve placed an offer on the property and before the property can be transferred in your name.